Interesting Loch Lomond Facts

 It’s big!
 Loch Lomond is the largest lake by surface area in Great Britain, and the second largest lake by volume in Great Britain, after Loch Ness.
 In fact, Loch Lomond and Loch Ness, together with Lochs Awe, Morar and Shiel, hold around a third of all the lake water in Scotland.

 We’ve all heard of the Loch Ness monster, but did you know that Loch Lomond has its own monster too?
-Sightings of a beast resembling a plesiosaur or a large crocodile have been reported on several occasions.
+Sightings of a beast resembling a plesiosaur or a large crocodile have been reported on several occasions, so keep an eye out when dipping your toes!

 6. Highland Boundary Fault